 The table below shows the amount of water recharged each year since the facility was constructed:

-The BCVWD Noble Creek facility recharges water on behalf of the City of Banning
+The BCVWD Noble Creek facility recharges water under contract for the City of Banning